zerokarmaleft/reader-writer-state/README.md

 done.
 Logging seems intrinsically *un-pure*.
 How can we possibly write a pure function?

-As shown, you can easily write log messages out to the console in JavaScript:
+You can easily write log messages out to the console in JavaScript:

 ```
+function Logger(message) {
+  this.count = 0;
+  this.message = message;
+}

 Logger.prototype.log = function() {
   this.count++;
   console.log(this.count + ":" + this.message);
-}
+};
 ```

-If we decompose the functionality of `log` into separate parts, perhaps we'll have an easier time building it back up and gain insight along the way.
+If we decompose the functionality of `log` into separate parts, perhaps we can build it back up in a purely functional style and gain insight along the way.

 What's the type of the `log` function?
 It accepts no arguments and returns no result.
 In Haskell, the type might be expressed as `() -> ()` where `()` is